lkodinsson/MARS/Fantasy/Races.md

 ## Human

 Humans are known for being good at generally anything, but aren't well known for standing out as individuals.
 They prefer to work in a well-oiled society together.
 The only humans that are known for their individualism are those that rule, or those that act outside most societies living as hermits or heroes.
 Humanity is best described by its versatility and diversity.
-While they are community driven creatures, Humans are often at the forefront of exploration and exploitation.
+While they are community driven creatures, humans are often at the forefront of exploration and exploitation.

 **Stats** Humans get a +1 bonus to each of any two different primary stats.